superdweebie/sijit/docs/ModuleManager/ModuleManager.md

 in the config.
 Calling `moduleManager.get('object2')` would return a different instance of `MyNamespace/MyClass1` with the different properties, as given in the config.

-A this point the difference between three important ModuleManager functions needs to be explained:
+A this point the difference between two important ModuleManager functions needs to be explained:

 `get(identifier)` will return an instnace of the object with the given identifier.
 If the identifier